MiloszStolarski/PyChess/README.md

   - setting up the chessboard
   - moving pieces
   - knocking down opponent's pieces
+  - turn-based gameplay
   - en passant
+  - castling
+  - checks
+  - pawn promotion

 ### User facilities
   - proposed possible moves
   - making the last move visible

 ### Impressions of the game
-  - changing the color palette of the chessboard
+  - changing the color palette of the chessboard (under 'c' key)
   - the sounds of the execution of the movement and the capture

 ### More opportunities coming soon
   - examples of use in the form of photos and others
-  - all kinds of chess rules like: Castling, Promotion, Checkmate, Mate, Stalemate...
+  - castling improve
+  - stalemate, draw and win scenarios
   - menu
   - LAN games
   - turn the script into an app